CU-ESIIL/fungal_dispersal/docs/resources/data_processing.md

 ## Overview
 Brief description of the data processing objectives and scope.
 Reminder to adhere to data ownership and usage guidelines.

+## ACCESS proposal
+Dispersal is a key mechanism driving the geographic distributions of species on Earth, but dispersal theory and methods are based primarily on macroorganisms with microbial dispersal paradigms emerging only recently.
+In fungi, numerous traits related to dispersal (e.g. spore traits, fruiting body traits, dispersal syndromes) are likely linked to fungal biogeographic patterns, but these hypotheses remain largely untested.
+We aim to harmonize fungal dispersal trait data with DNA sequence-based taxon occurrence data to test trait-based predictions regarding the dispersal capabilities of fungi across spatial scales.
+We will also assess the potential for fungal dispersal to buffer against range shifts predicted with global climate change.
+This work will contribute to our understanding of global fungal biodiversity and ecosystem function, as well as aid in predicting plant and human fungal disease outbreaks.
+Finally, we will integrate fungal dispersal models with global climate change predictions to assess the potential for fungal range shifts in a changing world.

 ## Data Sources
 List and describe data sources used, including links to cloud-optimized sources.
 Highlight permissions and compliance with data ownership guidelines.